 - What has likely changed comparing the old and new solution

-I asked her to go as deep until no new learning could be achieved, but not to detail it in scripts or discrete steps.
+I asked them to go as deep until no new learning could be achieved, but not to detail it in scripts or discrete steps.
 Because from here we have test cases – test ideas – “a question that someone would like to ask (and presumably answer) about a program”

 : Binary replies can be checked, open questions are testing.
 Testing is “Testing is the process of evaluating a product by learning about it through exploration and experimentation, which includes: questioning, study, modeling, observation and inference, output checking, etc.” http://www.satisfice.com/blog/archives/1509